gklyne/annalist/documents/installing-annalist.md

         proxy_http
         autoindex

+3. Check firewal configuration.
+Thje following ports should be enables: 80 (http), 443 (https), 22 (ssh) for access from anywhere.
+Port 8000 should be enabled for access from the local host address (not just 127.0.0.1).
+Some comnbination of the following commands might be helpful:

+        ufw allow ssh
+        ufw allow http
+        ufw allow https
+        ufw allow from <local-IP> to <local-IP> port 8000 ufw enable

+    If you can't access Annalist with the firewall enabled, look at `/var/log/ufw.log` to see what is being bocked.

-3. Disable any proxy configuration.
+4. Disable any proxy configuration.
 This would usually be done by using `a2dissite` to disable any sites for which proxying has been set up.

-4. Create a proxy configuration for Annalist, if not already done.
+5. Create a proxy configuration for Annalist, if not already done.
 This can take the form of a file `/etc/apache2/sites-available/annalist.conf`, with content like this:

         # See: 000-default.host, ports.conf
         #